bbenedict/bbenedict/100days.md

 ## day 13

 Some experiments with useMemo in React.
 The code is working, but I am pretty sure I am not taking full advantage of the useMemo hook and it's ability to return a memoized value.
 Will revisit at a later date, hopefully with a better use case.

+## day 14

+Accessibility improvements for the simple-react app.
+Adding regional tags such as header and nav to improve the screen reading experience.
+I am using VoiceOver on Mac to validate changes.
+This is a VERY eye opening experience.
+You are trying to navigate from say a Chrome browser tab to your application, and every key you press causes an audio snippet to begin playing.
+I really wanted to take my headphones off while learning as a result, but that defeates the purpose of this learning.